Using Design-Build Contracts

-- Eliminates the possibility of using an integrated design.
+- Design-build eliminates the possibility of using an integrated design.

 - The counterweight between a contractor and the design team might be reduced, and some conflicts might appear.

-- The architect’s vision could appear to favor the contractor.
+- The architect’s vision may appear to favor the contractor.

-- If the project’s inspector and the team are not experienced, problems could become frequent and costly repairs will be needed.
+- If the project’s inspector and the team are not experienced, problems could become frequent and costly repairs may be needed.

-- Bridging: The owner develops a preliminary project design at a level of 30-50 percent.
+- Bridging: Owner develops a preliminary project design at a level of 30 to 50 percent

-- Turnkey: The owner requires outside expertise and then allows the entity to turn over the keys at project completion.
+- Turnkey: Owner requires outside expertise and then allows the entity to turn over the keys at project completion

-- Privatization: A private entity designs, builds and maintains a section of roadway in turn for a toll or fee.
+- Privatization: Private entity designs, builds, and maintains a section of roadway in turn for a toll or fee